MaiiD7/Booki/README.md

 ## OpenClassrooms Project 2

-Integration form models, using html and css
+Responsive integration form models, using html and css